JuliaManifolds/Manopt.jl/Readme.md

 [![DOI](https://joss.theoj.org/papers/10.21105/joss.03866/status.svg)](https://doi.org/10.21105/joss.03866)

-For a function $f: ℳ → ℝ$  that maps from a [Riemannian manifold](https://en.wikipedia.org/wiki/Riemannian_manifold) ℳ to the real line, we aim to solve
+For a function $f: ℳ → ℝ$  that maps from a [Riemannian manifold](https://en.wikipedia.org/wiki/Riemannian_manifold) ℳ to the real line, this package aims to solve

 > Find the minimizer p on ℳ, that is, the (or a) point where f attains its minimum.